2011Scape/file-server/README.md

 ## Building

-To build the project, run `./gradlew build` and you'll find a jar under `build/libs`.
+To build the project, run `./gradlew build` and you'll find a jar called `rs2-file-server.jar` inside `build/libs`.
 You can also load this project in your IDE of choice and build using a gradle task.

+To quickly get up and started you may also run `./gradlew run` which will run it without making a jar.